What Is Capital Gains Tax and How Your Home Sale Can Affect Your Taxes?

 For example, you purchase your primary residence for $200,000 and sell it for $550,000.

-While living there, you spent $100,000 on finishing your basement and adding a new bathroom.
+While living there, you spent $100,000 finishing your basement and adding a new bathroom.

 Instead of owing capital gains taxes on the $350,000 profit from the sale, you would owe taxes on $250,000.
 I

-n that case, you'd meet the requirements for a capital gains tax exclusion and owe nothing.
+n that case, you'd meet the capital gains tax exclusion requirements and owe nothing.

 Search for Home Sales in NYC